tedthepraimortis/Arcanum/README.md

 	- `blues`: Starting blues.
 Up to 4 digits.

 ### How it works
-- Blues are absorbed passively into the tome at a standard rate of one bluesphere per 20 minutes.
-Two spheres will be absorbed in 20 minutes.
-Fifty spheres will be absorbed in 20 minutes.
-Half a potion will be absorbed in 20 minutes.
-You get the idea.
+- Blues are absorbed passively into the tome at a standard rate of one bluesphere per 30 minutes.
+That rate grows or shrinks depending on the current amount of blues you have in you.
+More spheres means faster absorption and vice versa.
 You can't eat a single bluesphere and become a god of death.

 ### Known issues
 ---